runk/node-geolite2/README.md

 Beware of security risks of adding keys and secrets to your repository!

+**Note:** For backwards compatibility, the account ID is currently optional.
+When not provided we fall back to using legacy Maxmind download URLs with only the license key.
+However, this behavior may become unsupported in the future so adding an account ID is recommended.

 ### Selecting databases to download

 You can select the dbs you want downloaded by adding a `selected-dbs` property on `geolite2` via `package.json`.